ozika/state-inference-models-zika2022/README.md

 > *Trait anxiety is associated with hidden state inference during aversive reversal learning* (2022).
 O Zika, K Wiech, A Reinecke, M Browning, NW Schuck - bioRxiv, https://doi.org/10.1101/2022.04.01.483303

-It contain code for both models (1-state and n-state) as well as a `demonstration.mlx` which can be run to simulate, visualzie and fit the models.
+It contains code for both models (1-state and n-state) as well as a `demonstration.mlx` which can be run to simulate, visualize and fit the models.

 ## Steps
 1. Clone the repo with submodules: